Robert S. Ridgely

-Discovery of the bird that barks
+Documentation of the bird that barks

-Ridgely and fellow birder John Moore discovered a new antpitta during their trek through the Andes in Southern Ecuador near the Podocarpus National Park in November 1997.
+Ridgely and fellow birder John Moore documented a new antpitta during their trek through the Andes in Southern Ecuador near the Podocarpus National Park in November 1997.
+The bird was known to local farmers as "Jocotoco" according to a sign at the discovery site.
 The bird is peculiar because of its unique call: it hoots and it barks.
 The bird was named jocotoco antpitta (Grallaria ridgelyi).
-Ridgeley's antpitta is one of the largest birds discovered within the past 50 years.
-He suspects that it went undetected for so long because either it has a very small range or it barks only during a short breeding season.
+Ridgely's antpitta is one of the largest birds newly documented within the past 50 years.
+He suspects that it went undetected by scientists for so long because either it has a very small range or it barks only during a short breeding season.